It could mean the difference between recovering your data or losing it forever.

 https://account.microsoft.com/devices/recoverykey

-Shown above is the list that shows in my personal Microsoft account.
-There are several interesting things to note.
+Above is the list shown in my personal Microsoft account.
+There are a couple of interesting things to note.

 - One machine is listed multiple times.
 Each likely represents a reinstall of Windows and a re-creation of the BitLocker encryption.
-Technically, I probably don’t need the older ones, but there’s no reason not to leave them there, just in case.
+Technically, I probably don’t need the older ones, but there’s no reason not to leave them there.

 - One machine’s name is incorrect.
-This implies that the key was saved before I changed the name of the machine from it’s auto-generated default to my own NOTEN-based naming scheme.
+This implies that the key was saved before I changed the name of the machine from its auto-generated default to my NOTEN-based naming scheme.

-If you use BitLocker, see if any keys are listed here.
-If they are, then further back up this information somewhere else, just for safety.
+If you see keys listed here, back up this information to an additional location for safety.
 Take a screenshot of the page and save the image in a safe place, for example.

-This is great, particularly if you suddenly need a recovery key for a drive you didn’t realize had BitLocker enabled.
+This is great, particularly if you suddenly need a recovery key for a drive you didn’t realize BitLocker has encrypted.

-My question, though, is how do I know if these are up to date?
+My question, though, is how do I know if these recovery keys are up to date?
+Like my machine listed twice above, how do I know of if the keys listed are current, or that I haven’t somehow created a new key?

 I don’t.

 If the menu includes “Turn on BitLocker”, then BitLocker is not enabled for this drive.
-There’s nothing you need do.
-(If the menu has no Bitlocker option at all then you probably have the Home version of Windows without BitLocker support.)
+There’s nothing you need to do.
+(If the menu has no BitLocker option at all, then you probably have the Home version of Windows without explicit BitLocker support.
+See below.)

-If, however, it says “Manage BitLocker”, click on that.
+If, however, there’s an option to “Manage BitLocker”, click on that.

-Click on Back up your recovery key, and you’ll be given the options shown earlier to do exactly that.
-My suggestion is that you back up to both your Microsoft account (so as to be listed online, as I showed earlier) and in some other form.
-Once you have that other form, make sure to store it somewhere safe where you can find it if needed.
+Click on Back up your recovery key, and you’ll have options to do exactly that.
+My suggestion is that you back up the key to both your Microsoft account (to be listed online, as shown above) and in some other form.
+Once you have that other form, store it somewhere safe where you can find it if needed.

 Do this